faznaimov/Project1/Readme.md

 [Findings Jupyter Notebook](Visualizations.ipynb)

--   The most popular neighborhood for music-related venues was University Heights with 23 venues in the same neighborhood.
+-   The most popular neighborhood for music-related venues was University Heights, with 23 venues in the same neighborhood.

     ![Most popular hoods](Output/Venue_Counts.png)
     ![Heatmap by number of venues in hoods](Output/heatmap.png)

--   While there were few Manhattan neighborhoods represented in the top 20 neighborhoods, they dominated in terms of popularity, or total number of likes.
+-   While there were few Manhattan neighborhoods represented in the top 20 neighborhoods, they dominated in terms of popularity or a total number of likes.

     ![Top 10 liked](Output/Top10bylikes.png)
     ![Top 10 rated](Output/Top10byrate.png)